 Embroidery at Matouk

 All of our stocked embroidered styles—the ones on our Matouk website or available for purchase from our Retail Partners—are made with an automatic embroidery machine.
-These include Classic Chain, Bel Tempo, Gordian Knot, among others.
+These include Classic Chain, Bel Tempo, Gordian Knot and Atoll, among others.

 On the other hand, any of our Bespoke products (or otherwise custom) are produced using a hand-guided embroidery machine.